gabeklein/expressive-mvc/README.md

 <h2 id="concept-passing-props">Passing props to your controller</h2>

 Besides `use`, there are similar methods able to assign props after creating a controller.
-This is a great alternative to manually distributing values, as we had done in the example above.
+This is a great alternative to manually distributing values, as we do in the example above.

-<h3 id="method-uses"><code>.uses({ ... })</code></h3>
+<h3 id="method-uses"><code>.uses(props, greedy)</code></h3>

-After constructing state, an analog to `Object.assign(this, props)` is run.<br/> Enumerable properties of `props` will be set (and made observable, if not already) within the controller.
+After constructing state, something similar to `Object.assign(this, props)` is run.<br/>

 > Typescript
 ```ts